parrt/msds501/projects/wordsim.md

     the blank to complete the analogy.

-    Compute the vector difference between x and y then compute the vector difference between z and all vectors, v, in gloves database.
+    Compute the vector difference between x and y then compute the vector difference between z and all vectors, v, in gloves database (ignore v=z).
 Track the distances with a list of tuples of the form: (distance, word).
 Sort the list by distance.
 Return a list of the first n words from the sorted list.
 Do not return the tuples, just the words.